Harold Washington: 1983 Chicago mayoral election

 In the February 22, 1983, Democratic mayoral primary, more than 100,000 new voters registered to vote led by a coalition that included the Latino reformed gang Young Lords led by Jose Cha Cha Jimenez.
 On the North and Northwest Sides, the incumbent mayor Jane Byrne led and future mayor Richard M. Daley, son of the late Mayor Richard J. Daley, finished a close second.
 Harold Washington had massive majorities on the South and West Sides.
 Southwest Side voters overwhelmingly supported Daley.
 Washington won with 37% of the vote, versus 33% for Byrne and 30% for Daley.
 Although winning the Democratic primary was normally considered tantamount to election in heavily Democratic Chicago, after his primary victory Washington found that his Republican opponent, former state legislator Bernard Epton (earlier considered a nominal stand-in), was supported by many high-ranking Democrats and their ward organizations, including the chairman of the Cook County Democratic Party, Alderman Edward Vrdolyak.

 Epton's campaign referred to, among other things, Washington's conviction for failure to file income tax returns (he had paid the taxes, but had not filed a return).
 Washington, on the other hand, stressed reforming the Chicago patronage system and the need for a jobs program in a tight economy.
-In the April 12, 1983, mayoral general election, Washington defeated Epton by 3.7%, 51.7% to 48.0%, to become mayor of Chicago.
+In the April 12, 1983, mayoral general election, Washington defeated Epton by 48,250 votes, 52% to 48%, to become mayor of Chicago.
 Washington was sworn in as mayor on April 29, 1983, and resigned his Congressional seat the following day.